zealbell/WobbleMeshImageView/README.md

 he said only a 10yrs in advance coreldraw update could cure the damage.

-> Ok that was really stupid!!! really really no doubt!
+> Ok that was really stupid! and really really dumb! no doubt!
-> but at the very least we can all agree
-> creativity is a function of stupidity,
+> but you get the idea, human creativity is a function of stupidity,
 > Mathematically it can be expressed as
-> Creativity = Stupidity + Craziness,
+> `creativity = stupidity + craziness`
-> I am not in any way proving am stupid, I am just saying I am.
+> Don't get me wrong, I am not in any way implying am dumb,
+> I am just saying we all are collectively stupid as humans😵,
+> Atleast for reading up to this point you partook in some casual stupidity.